Urgent Care for Skin Problems

 There are several different types of bees and wasps that can sting you.
 Bees and wasps use a stinger to inject venom into the skin.
 Honey bees have a stinger with a venom sac that remains in the skin after a sting.
 Yellow jackets, hornets, and wasps usually retract their stingers after a sting.
 This is why they can bite the same person more than once.
 If you experience a localized reaction to a bee sting, you may experience swelling, redness, and pain at the site of the sting.
 You can also experience a systemic reaction, which causes dizziness, nausea, vomiting, and diarrhea.

 If you have a rash that will not go away, or the skin becomes extremely irritated, it is important to seek medical attention.
 Some rashes are caused by contact dermatitis, which occurs after exposure to certain perfumes, jewelry metals, detergents, fabrics, shampoos, soaps, or cosmetics.
 Rashes also occur due to chronic skin problems such as psoriasis or eczema.

-If you do not have a primary care doctor, or your doctor’s office is closed when you develop symptoms, there’s no need to delay seeking treatment.
+If you do not have a primary care doctor, or your doctor’s office is closed when you develop skin problems, there’s no need to delay seeking treatment.
 Physicians Now has extended hours and a convenient location to meet your needs.
 Call to schedule an appointment with one of our experienced, compassionate physicians.